Will SEO Get Me Traffic?

 Google, Yahoo, Bing – we use search engines daily, but most of us don’t stop to think about how they work.
 It’s nothing short of magic: you type in a word, you get a list of relevant results (most of the time), and you can find what you’re looking for in the top five queries (sometimes).

 Well, if by magic you understand great programming, then you’re close to the right answer.
 Search engines have an army of bots, also known as crawlers that roam around the web and collect information.
 What they bring back is indexed by the search engine.
-The algorithm will analyze the index and match the data to your query.
+The algorithm will analyse the index and match the data to your query.

 Each search engine has its algorithm, meaning that you can use them at the same time, type in the same question, and get different results.

-1. Optimization
+1. Optimisation

 A lot of factors contribute to how high your site will rank, such as having quality content, making sure that your website is mobile-friendly or ensuring that your link building strategy complies with Google’s rules.
 But, we’ll get to that soon enough.